-Nikole's most recent project documented the decades-long failure of the federal government to enforce the landmark 1968 Fair Housing Act.
-Her three-part series showed how the willful neglect of the last of the great civil rights legislation has had devastating consequences -- the continued segregation of millions of African Americans and Latinos in cities across the land.
-She also has written analyses of the racial implications of the controversial Fisher v.
-University of Texas affirmative action as well as on other civil right cases before the Supreme Court.
+Nikole has also written extensively about the decades-long failure of the federal government to enforce the landmark 1968 Fair Housing Act and analyses of the racial implications of the controversial Fisher v.
+University of Texas affirmative action and other civil right cases before the Supreme Court.

-Her reporting has been featured on This American Life, NPR, The Atlantic Wire, Huffington Post, the Tom Joyner Morning Show and radio stations across the country.
+Her reporting has been featured on Face the Nation, This American Life, NPR, The Atlantic Wire, Huffington Post, the Tom Joyner Morning Show and radio stations across the country.

 Nikole continues to investigate the policies and politics that maintain segregation.
 She is always looking for stories and is particularly interested in talking with sources about school segregation and tracking.

 4.17.14 Nikole's yearlong investigation into the resegregation of Southern schools, Segregation Now, published at ProPublica and inThe Atlantic Magazine.

 4.13.14 Nikole appeared on Face the Nation to discuss her The Atlantic/ProPublica investigation into school resegregation and to discuss civil rights 50 years after the passage of the 1964 Civil Rights Act.
 Watch the segment here.

 11.18.13 "This American Life" will feature Nikole's fair housing work on its show Friday, Nov.
 22. Called "House Rules," the show will demonstrate how zip code determines opportunity and detail Nikole's investigation into the federal government's pitiful history of enforcing the Fair Housing Act.
 Once it airs, a podcast of the show can also be downloaded.